blink1073/specifications/source/connection-monitoring-and-pooling/tests/cmap-format/README.rst

   - ``address``: The address of the pool emitting the event
   - ``connectionId``: The id of a connection associated with the event
   - ``options``: Options used to create the pool
-  - ``reason``: A reason giving mroe information on why the event was emitted
+  - ``reason``: A reason giving more information on why the event was emitted

 - ``ignore``: An array of event names to ignore